Kidddvenus/Info-Assistant/README.md

 - 🤖 **Conversational AI Chat**: Natural language Q&A with context-aware responses.
 - 🎤 **Speech Recognition**: Ask questions using your voice (powered by `speech_to_text`).
 - 🔊 **Text-to-Speech**: Listen to answers read aloud (powered by `flutter_tts`).
-- 💬 **Persistent Chat History**: Maintains conversation context for more relevant answers.
 - 🌗 **Dark & Light Mode**: Toggle between themes for comfortable viewing.
 - 🔗 **Link Detection**: Recognizes and enables clickable URLs in responses.
 - 🖥️ **Cross-Platform**: Runs on Android, iOS, Web, Windows, Linux, and macOS.